indrasishbanerjee/aemaacs-mcp-server/README.md

 # AEMaaCS MCP Servers

+> **License Notice**: This software is licensed under the Server Side Public License (SSPL).
+For commercial use in enterprise environments, a paid license is required.
+Contact [HERE](mailto:indrasish00@gmail.com) for details.

 Two separate Model Context Protocol (MCP) servers for Adobe Experience Manager as a Cloud Service (AEMaaCS):

 - **aemaacs-mcp-read-server**: Read-only operations for safe content exploration